Feature Flags: From Concept to Cultural Revolution

 }

-In this approach, both the existing SQL query and the alternate SQL query get "deployed" to production.
-However, the alternate SQL query won't be "released" to the users until the feature flag is enabled.
-And, at that point, the if
+In this approach, both the existing SQL query and the optimized SQL query get deployed to production.
+However, the optimized SQL query won't be "released" to the users until the feature flag is enabled.
+And, at that point, the if statement will short-circuit the control flow and all new requests will use the optimized SQL query.

 You just avoided an outage.
 The dynamic runtime capability of your feature flag gave you the power to react without delay, before the database—and your application—became overwhelmed and unresponsive.